shaktigurung/Market/README.md

  - Information System Security or INFOSEC refers to keeping information confidential, available, and assuring its integrity.
 It does not only deal with computer security but also protects data and information in all of its applications, such as phone conversations.

 22. Discuss methods you will use to protect information and data.
- - Due to not having enough experience and knowledge of security and information/data protection, we are using stripe to handle everything.
-Stripe handles all user information, mainly card details.
+- Highly sensitive data, such as credit card information and payment processing is handled by stripe which takes the   responsibility from the application.
+- Other sensitive data (such as address) is only accessible to relevant parties when it is required (such as when an order has been made)

  23. Research what your legal obligations are in relation to handling user data.
- - As of the 25th of May, 2018 Australian businesses of any size may need to comply with the General Data Protection Regulation (GDPR).
+ As of the 25th of May, 2018 Australian businesses of any size may need to comply with the General Data Protection Regulation (GDPR).
 This is according to the Office of the Australian Information Commissioner (OAIC).
+- Relevant guidelines include:
+	- Implement a privacy by design approach to compliance
+	- Adopt transparent information handling practices.
+	- Implement appropriate technical and organisational measures, including data protection policies, to ensure and be 	      able to demonstrate that processing complies with the GDPR
+	- Minimising the processing of personal data (only collecting and using necessary data)
+	- Transparency as to the functions and processing of personal data
+	- Enabling the controller to create and improve security features.
+	- User given consent to the processing of his or her personal data for one or more specific purposes
+	- The individual is adequately informed before giving consent
+	- Data controllers must advise the relevant supervisory authority of a data breach within 72 hours of becoming aware 	       of the breach unless the breach is unlikely to result in a high risk to the rights and freedoms of individuals
+	- The right to erasure (which encompasses the ‘right to be forgotten’) gives individuals a right to require data 	   controllers to delete their data in certain circumstances